mauler/testprj4/README.md

 #### Api Endpoints

-The Scheme webhook endpoints doesn't rely directly on the *models* implemented at **cards.accouting** Django application.
+The Scheme webhook endpoints doesn't rely directly on the *models* implemented at **cards.accounting** Django application.

 The views calls directly the *Issuer service* implemented by the python module **issuer.service**.